F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-import.rst

 Policy lifecycle management
 ---------------------------
-Now you can manage your WAF Policy as we did in the previous lab.
+Now you can manage your WAF Policy as we did in :ref:`awaf-create`.

-You can check your WAF Policy on your BIG-IP after each terraform apply.
+You can check your WAF Policy on your BIG-IP after each Terraform apply.

 Defining parameters
 ```````````````````

-Create a parameters.tf file:
+Create a **parameters.tf** file:

 ::